tahawaheed9/wellness_wise/README.md

-## 📱 Wellness Navigator – AI-Powered Health Companion
+## 📱 Wellness Wise : Your AI Health Navigator

 ### 🧠 Overview

-**Wellness Navigator** is a Flutter-based mobile application designed to be a comprehensive guide and personal health assistant, empowering users on their journey toward improved well-being.
+**Wellness Wise** is a Flutter-based mobile application designed to be a comprehensive guide and personal health assistant, empowering users on their journey toward improved well-being.
 Leveraging the power of **Artificial Intelligence (AI)**, this app analyzes user data to provide personalized health insights, predictions, and actionable recommendations.

 ### 🎯 Objectives